brinkbrink/FWCCN/README.md

 # Project Name: Federal Way Community Caregiving Network (FWCCN)

 # Project Description:
-This is a project to create a website for the Federal Way Community Caregiving Network (FWCCN).
+This is a project to create a virtual intake form for the Federal Way Community Caregiving Network (FWCCN).
 The FWCCN is a non-profit organization that provides support and resources to caregivers in the Federal Way area.
-The website will be used to provide information about the organization, its services, and its events.
-It will also be used to provide information about caregiving in general, and to provide resources for caregivers.

 # Features: